fdavenport/GRL2021/README.md

 ## Using machine learning to analyze physical causes of climate change: a case study of U.S. Midwest extreme precipitation

-Supporting code for Davenport and Diffenbaugh (2021)
+Supporting code for Davenport and Diffenbaugh (2021) 'Using machine learning to analyze physical causes of climate change: a case study of U.S. Midwest extreme precipitation'

+#### To cite:

+Davenport, F. V. & Diffenbaugh, N. S. (2021).
+Using machine learning to analyze physical causes of climate change: a case study of U.S. Midwest extreme precipitation. *Geophysical Research Letters*, 48, e2021GL093787, https://doi.org/10.1029/2021GL093787

 If you find meaningful errors in the code of have questions, please contact Frances Davenport at fvdav@stanford.edu